 Lifestyle changes are necessary in order to alleviate neck and spine pain, such as sitting properly and not overusing the joints.
 Medications, too, may help to ease neck and spine osteoarthritis pain.

-When you’re in pain it becomes difficult to sleep.
-That in itself seems like the most direct reason why osteoarthritis pain can contribute to fatigue, but research has found it to be more complex than that.
+When you’re in pain, it becomes difficult to sleep.
+That seems like the most direct reason osteoarthritis pain can contribute to fatigue, but research has found it to be more complex than that.
 Insomnia and osteoarthritis have been found to coexist, not so much one leading to the other.

 In a 2012 study published in Sleep, researchers uncovered two things: